better-incidents/foundations-of-incident-management/docs/incident_process.md

     * Listen for indicators that understanding of the impact is changing; if the impact is greater in severity than initially thought, update the severity and communicate to the incident disto and chat channel
     * If the responder team is struggling to make progress and you have exhausted your available options, consider escalating to technical leadership to aid in engaging responders with fresh eyes and/or deeper expertise
 * Every (20m/50m/2h50m) check in with responders and compose a status update
-* Every (30m/1h/3hr) send the update to the [incident distro](https://file+.vscode-resource.vscode-cdn.net/Users/ryanmcdonald/Projects/foundations_of_incident_management/example_incidident_distoro_email@exmple.com) list by replying to all on the initial email thread.
+* Every (30m/1h/3hr) send the update to the [incident distro][incident_distro_email] list by replying to all on the initial email thread.
 Add the update to the Latest Communication section of the incident document and post the update to the incident chat channel.

 Example "update" messaging: